Don’t get caught: Fraud is everyone’s business | CFIB

 Double deposit of cheques

 In the past, the only way to deposit or cash a cheque was to provide the actual physical copy to a bank teller.
-Today, many banks offer an online banking tool called “Remote Deposit Capture”, which allows a person to deposit a cheque by sending a photo of it taken by a smartphone.
+Today, many banks offer an online banking tool called “Remote Deposit Capture”, allowing a person to deposit a cheque by sending a photo of it taken by a smartphone.
 After the cheque has been deposited, the individual still has the original cheque, which means they could deposit it a second time.
 The banking industry calls this a “double presentment”.

 Two scenarios have come to our attention: